delbao/book-golang-is-fun/slice-tricks.md

 * append example
 * split example

 Go's slice is a clever design.
-It has a look-and-feel of dynamic arrays in most other languages, but the design goal is quite different \(Believe me, this confused me as well\).
-Here is a list of fact about slices
+It has a look-and-feel of dynamic arrays in most other languages, but the inner working is quite different \(Believe me, this confused me as well\).
+Here is a list of facts about slices

 * By definition, it's a struct with a pointer, length and capacity on top of arrays
 * a view on an array
-* a dynamic layer on an array
 * full control over memory allocation